dylanfisher/forest/README.md

 - [ ] document custom simple form components and inputs
 - [ ] squash migrations once final db structure is settled upon
 - [ ] tests
+- [x] 404 page, error pages.
+Document how to customize these.
 - [x] rip out paper_trail gem in favor of our own solution for versioning
 - [x] add optional: true to optional belongs_to associations http://blog.bigbinary.com/2016/02/15/rails-5-makes-belong-to-association-required-by-default.html
 - [x] better naming conventions when it comes to blocks, block_record, and block_slots